spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 generated for the package.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set variables in dependencies at build-time
+Set environment variables in dependents at build-time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another common occurrence, particularly for packages like ``r`` and ``python``